RASPWeather/rasptable-om/README.md

+# A viewer for RASP output using OpenMap Mapping

 It should be possible to place all the files into a single location and it will then operate against the UK RASP set of data files.

 To revise the code for your model/s: